cecoppola/cryptography/README.md

-This repository contains source code for ten programs which implement common crytography algorithms.
-These programs are based on methods in the Nettle library (https://www.lysator.liu.se/~nisse/nettle/).
+This repository contains source code for ten programs which implement common cryptography algorithms.
+These programs are based on methods in the open source Nettle library (https://www.lysator.liu.se/~nisse/nettle/).

 The ten algorithms are: